 There are many unknowns when it comes to vaping.
 Most importantly, it is unknown how it will affect physical health over a long term period of time.
 It is still modern so those utilizing it currently are the guinea pigs.

 TRUTH #5 E-cigarettes are just as Addictive as Traditional Cigarettes

-E-cigarettes still contain Nicotine just like the regular cigarettes and has been described as addictive as heroine or cocaine.
-Also smokers have the option to purchase extra-strength cartridges, which contain a high concentration of nicotine.
+E-cigarettes still contain Nicotine just like the regular cigarettes and has been described as addictive as heroin or cocaine.
+Also, smokers have the option to purchase extra-strength cartridges, which contain a high concentration of nicotine.
 The voltage on the e-cigarette can also increase the amount of substance smoked as well.

 Truth #6 Electronic Cigarettes are not the best tool to use to quit Smoking

 While e-cigarettes have been marketed as a way to quit smoking, it has not yet received the Food and Drug Administration approval as a smoking cessation device.
 A study by Smokefree.gov has found that e-cigarettes lead to continuing to smoke both electronic and regular cigarettes.
 Does not this defeat the original purpose?

 TRUTH #7 A new Generation is Getting Hooked on Nicotine

 Among the youth, e-cigarettes are more popular than traditional tobacco products.
 Back in 2015, the U.S. Surgeon General reported that e-cigarettes had increased by 900 percent and 40 percent of the young users had never tried traditional tobacco products.
 Imagine how much that has increased since then.